Dorothy Kazel, OSU: Still a Symbol of Hope

 The Women Religious Archives Collaborative (WRAC) Heritage Center in Cleveland, Ohio will be a place of study and celebration.
-Housing the archives of up to 40 congregations of women religious in a state-of-the art $22 million facility, WRAC will make them accessible for research in person and online.
+Housing the archives of over 75 congregations of women religious in a state-of-the art facility, WRAC will make them accessible for research in person and online.
 It will also present public exhibits and events, and interactive digital programs, that honor the unique contributions of women religious to their communities and the country.

 of congregations lack professional archivists